-The treatment varies from patient to patient depending upon his immune system, age and stage of the cancer.
-A number of ways can be opted like surgery, radiation therapy, chemotherapy, hormone therapy, targeted therapy and so on.
+The treatment varies from patient to patient depending upon his immune system, age, and stage of cancer.
+A number of ways can opt like surgery, radiation therapy, chemotherapy, hormone therapy, targeted therapy and so on.

 Above all one should know about this disease and its symptoms.
 It is always recommended that women above 40 years should have their regular medical checkup because they have greater chances of breast cancer.

-Everyone can have his/her own check up at home.
-According to Consultant breast surgeon Clive Griffith, when someone feels any abnormality in the shape of his/her breast or some deformity near the breast must consult the physician.
+Everyone can have his/her own checkup at home.
+According to Consultant breast surgeon Clive Griffith, when someone feels an abnormality in the shape of his/her breast or some deformity near the breast must consult the physician.

-These checkups and self assessments can help you determine the breast cancer stages.
-Different people face different behaviors like some women have lump at their armpit or the darkening or zit on the breast, thickening of tissues, behavior of breast during menstrual time period, sometimes become tender near armpits.
+These checkups and self-assessments can help you determine the breast cancer stages.
+Different people face different behaviors like some women have a lump at their armpit or the darkening or zit on the breast, thickening of tissues, the behavior of breast during the menstrual time period, sometimes become tender near armpits.